tmkn/turtle_wa/README.md

 A turtle parser written in Rust

-Infact, this is a learning project, learning Rust as I go!
+This is a learning project, infact learning Rust as I go!

 The goal is to write a parser that can parse at least basic turtle syntax (no (nested) blank nodes, collections).